 Recommend on Twitter: @USEmbassySyria – The official Twitter of the U.S. Embassy in Syria.

-Follow breaking news and live tweets about Syria with the Blogs of War Syria Monitor at http://syria.blogsofwar.com.
+Follow developments in Syria with the Blogs of War Syria Monitor at http://syria.blogsofwar.com.